 Growing up in Bombay of the 70s & 80s, I hobbled across to join the Navy enticed by its sprawling presence in South Bombay.
-Under a faulty impression that all of Navy was in Bombay, I spent two & a half decades in the whites without dropping anchor even once at Bombay.
+Under a faulty impression that all of Navy was in Bombay, I spent two & a half decades in the whites without dropping anchor even once at Bombay (now Mumbai).
 As luck would have it, I found myself easing into a second career in Mumbai 27 years later with my family strings still firmly in the hand of someone in Bengaluru, our home post retirement.

 As I travel between work and home, I can’t help but run a constant comparison of these two cities.
 Both have their own unique identities forged through years of cultural evolution, economic activity and shifting demographics; forces of time sculpting them into what we know them to be today – Namma Bengaluru & Aamchi Mumbai.
 Namma and Aamchi mean essentially the same – ‘our’ – in Kannada and Marathi, the two states’ regional language.
 The word ‘our’ conveys a sense of ownership and pride residents must have in their city.

 The quiet efficiency and factory floor-like precision of both Bengaluru’s darshinis and Mumbai’s street food stalls are beyond description and more than makes up for the mild disdain displayed by the servers.

 While suburban trains take the crushing load off Mumbai roads by carrying more than a million people on its back each day, Bengaluru has no comparable mass transit system.
 Namma Metro today resembles a tourist cable car service at best in comparison to Mumbai’s local trains.
 The result can be seen on the roads of Bengaluru – two wheelers and autorickshaws run riot with scant regard for rules as traffic police look on in exasperation.
 Road rage, a phenomenon hitherto seen only in northern latitudes, is part of the new normal in Bengaluru.
 Contrast this with Mumbai where the tacit respect for each other’s time and the overarching importance of ‘dhandha’ (business, trade) makes people think twice before cutting corners to steal a march over the fellow traveller on road.

 Amazing?
-Wait till you meet the ‘shoeshine guy’ who rings the bell asking if any shoes need polishing (for Rs.20 a pair).
-There is no minimum order size and even a single bottle of beer can be home delivered.
+Wait till you meet the ‘shoeshine guy’ of aamchi Mumbai who rings the bell daily asking if any shoes need polishing (for Rs.20 a pair).
+There is no minimum order size yet; even a single bottle of beer can be home delivered.
 They don’t want to disappoint you for anything, knowing well somebody else will usurp their business the next day if they do.
-In Bengaluru, I am yet to find this level of willingness to ‘fulfil’ an order even with the giants of e-commerce locking horns for Diwali bumper sales, Big Billion Day, Unbox Zindagi & what have you.
+Bengaluru is still waking up to this level of willingness to ‘fulfil’ an order even with the giants of e-commerce locking horns for New Years bumper sales, Big Billion Day, Unbox Zindagi & what have you.